-The Operational Policy and Advocacy Group (OPAG) serves as forum driving the normative and strategic policy work of the IASC, including on system-wide policy matters with a direct bearing on humanitarian operations.
+The Operational Policy and Advocacy Group (OPAG) serves as a forum driving the normative and strategic policy work of the IASC, including on system-wide policy matters with a direct bearing on humanitarian operations.
 It is responsible for overseeing the work of the Results Group on behalf of the IASC Principals.

-- developing policies and guidance in line with strategic decisions and requests made by the IASC
+- Developing policies and guidance in line with strategic decisions and requests made by the IASC

-- establishing and overseeing the work of the Results Groups
+- Establishing and overseeing the work of the Results Groups

-- collaborating with the Emergency Directors Group (EDG) in identifying and elaborating policy matters with direct bearing on humanitarian operations
+- Collaborating with the Emergency Directors Group (EDG) in identifying and elaborating policy matters with direct bearing on humanitarian operations

-- reviewing guidelines produced by inter-agency bodies outside of the formal IASC structure (after vetting by the IASC secretariat)
+- Reviewing guidelines produced by inter-agency bodies outside of the formal IASC structure (after vetting by the IASC secretariat)

 The OPAG supersedes the former IASC Working Group

 The five IASC Task Forces are timebound and responsible for delivering the agreed normative/system-wide outputs under each of the five IASC Strategic Priorities for the biennium 2022-2023, endorsed by the IASC Principals.